 INHERITANCE explores the underlying causes of the opioid epidemic in America through the life of one boy and five generations of his extended family over 11 years.
-Curtis, a bright and hopeful 12 year-old, grows up surrounded by love and struggle while every adult in his family - parents, grandparents, aunts, uncles, and cousins - battle addiction.
-Curtis's America is a country where people and communities are struggling with an epidemic of substance use disorder, joblessness, poverty, and a deteriorating sense of belonging.
+Curtis, a bright and hopeful boy, grows up from age 12 to 18 surrounded by love and struggle while every adult in his family - parents, grandparents, aunts, uncles, and cousins - battles addiction.
+Curtis' America is an America where people and communities are struggling with an epidemic of substance use disorder, joblessness and a deteriorating sense of belonging.